ashudevcodes/ashudevcodes/README.md

 <details>
 <summary>About Me <img height="20" width="20" src="./assets/parrot.gif"></summary>

-> ***Yep, I'm a software guy from India, and I spend my days turning a bunch of codes and 0s and 1s into something meaningful.
-Web development, software development, operating systems development I can be anyone.
-Sure, code is just a bunch of text, but hey, in the right hands (like mine), it magically becomes a powerful tool for solving real-world problems.
-And yeah, that's what gets me excited every single day.***
+> ***Yep, I'm a software guy from India, and I spend my days solving problems algorithmically, breaking problems into steps that computers can follow within some contraints, thus forming a solution to the original problem; and expressing the solution in a way that the computer can understand.
+Yeah, that's what gets me excited every day.***

 </details>